Setting up a land-based fish farm

 - evidence of your right to use the land for the fish farm (for example, a copy of the lease agreement or ownership papers)

-- a list of species you want to farm and where you will get stock from
+- a list of species you want to farm and where you'll get stock from

 - plans of the farm site and layout